There are a lot of skills it's important to learn as a knitter, and being able to knit in the round is one of them.

 An even easier hat pattern is the Flat Hat, which I worked in really funky yarn but you can use something a little more low-key if you prefer.
 That one has no shaping at all so it's great for newer knitters (and the funky yarn hides any imperfections in your seaming).

-And if you end up really liking knitting hats flat, there are lots of other options on Ravelry.
+And if you end up liking knitting hats flat, there are lots of other options on Ravelry.
 To name a few:

 - Super Slouchy Knit Hat by Vicki Neff